SweGortz/smart-city-iot/README.md

 ### Prerequisites

-To be able to change the application, we recommend that you use the official IDE for Android: [Android studio](https://developer.android.com/studio/index.html).
+To be able to modify the application we recommend that you use the official IDE for Android: [Android studio](https://developer.android.com/studio/index.html).

 The application requires a google maps API key to be started.
 How to get the key and where it should be placed can be found in the following [gudie](https://developers.google.com/maps/documentation/android-api/signup)